 How much is statutory paternity pay?

-Statutory paternity leave will be granted by the government and be either £156.66 per week or 90% of your average earnings – whichever is lower.
+Statutory paternity leave and pay will be granted by the government and be either £156.66 per week or 90% of your average earnings – whichever is lower.

 Your employer may also offer paternity leave, so you might be able to receive additional payment from your employer.
 However, they cannot pay you any less than the statutory minimum amount.